-Practical experience in a management accounting environment, concurrent with the Combined Master’s Program, is an essential component of the process of becoming a CMA.
+Practical experience in a management accounting environment, concurrent with the Combined Master’s Program, is an essential component of the program.
 This Practical Experience Requirement provides assurance that candidates have demonstrated their competency in the profession of management accounting.

 As candidates progress through the Combined Master’s Program, they are expected to expand their responsibilities: moving from a role where they are providers of information, to a role where they are identifying and evaluating possible courses of action and providing business advice.
 Examples of duties and responsibilities that fall within the first level of experience include: